Dschobby/flappy_bird_reinforcement_learning/README.md

 - Vertical distance to lower next pipe
 - Speed of bird

-The returned reward from the environment after performing an action is either 0.1 for surviving or -10 for colliding.<br />
+The returned reward from the environment after performing an action is:
+- 0.1 for surviving
+- -10 for colliding

-The whole states/rewards are stored in an experience buffer of the agent used for training after each episode.
+The whole states/rewards are stored in an experience buffer of the agent used for training after each episode.<br />
 The DQN agents architecture is a neural network with one hidden layer of size 128.

 ## Trained DQN agent example